sroberts/sroberts.github.io/_posts/2014-03-05-osx-airport-changes.md

 title: OSX Airport Preferences Forensics
 ---

-While doing some work on [OSXAuditor](https://github.com/jipegit/OSXAuditor), one of my favorite [OS X](http://www.apple.com/osx/) incident response tools.
+I've been a huge fan of [@jipe_](https://twitter.com/Jipe_)'s [OSXAuditor](https://github.com/jipegit/OSXAuditor).
+In the limited  field of [OS X](http://www.apple.com/osx/) incident response tools OSXAudtior is the best quick triage tool out there.
 Unfortunately when I started working with it I hit a quick snag.

 ![](./public/osxauditor-error.png)